s1t5/mail-archiver/README.md

 4. Configure a reverse proxy of your choice with https and authentification to secure access to the application.

+> ⚠️ **Attention**
+>
-**⚠️Attention⚠️ The application itself does not provide encrypted access via https!
+> The application itself does not provide encrypted access via https!
 It must be set up via a reverse proxy!
-Moreover the application is not build for public internet access!**
+Moreover the application is not build for public internet access!

 4. Initial start of the containers:
 ```bash